nf-core/oncoanalyser/docs/usage.md

 #### Custom genomes

-It is strongly recommended to use the Hartwig-distributed reference genomes for alignments (GRCh37_hmf or GRCh38_hmf).
-If there is no other option than to use a custom genome, one can be configured with the following process:
+It is strongly recommended to use a Hartwig-distributed reference genome for alignments and subsequent analysis (`GRCh37_hmf` or `GRCh38_hmf`).
+Where it is not feasible to do so, a custom genome can instead be used by providing the relevant FASTA file in a configuration file:

 ```text title='genome.custom.config'
 params {